 The CFNEM YAC is called NEMYAC (Northeast Michigan Youth Advisory Council).
 Since 1993, NEMYAC has recommended well over a half million dollars for youth related projects and programs in the four county service area of Alcona, Alpena, Montmorency, and Presque Isle.
 Currently, there are approximately 50 students and seven adult advisors who are members of NEMYAC.

-Area non-profit organizations can apply for either a mini-grant ($500 or less) or a regular grant of up to $2,500.
-Regular grant requests require the applicant to make a three-minute presentation about their project.
+Area non-profit organizations can apply for a grant of up to $2,500.
+Organizations requesting more than $500 are required to make a three-minute presentation about their project.
 For more information about applying for a grant, look over the information on the CFNEM Youth Advisory Council page.
 You may also print out a copy of the application from this page.
+Additionally, each affiliate has its own grant application process.
+If you are applying for YAC grants, please be sure you have the correct application.
 If you have any questions, please contact our office.
 We are happy to help you with the application process.